LIT-Protocol/js-sdk/packages/automation/README.md

 ### States

 States represent different states the machine will stand and move between.
-Each state can have a combination of Actions to perform when entering or exiting itself.
+Each state can have an array of Actions to perform when entering or exiting itself.

 ### Transitions